Why These Seven Faculties?

 - Coupling constant: Efficiency ratio (how much information emerges per unit energy)

-This same pattern appears at multiple scales: quantum fields â particles, void â cosmos, neural oscillations â thoughts.
-Training these faculties isn't just improving cognitive skills - it's optimizing the fundamental process by which consciousness structures itself.
+This same pattern appears at multiple scales: quantum fields → particles, void → cosmos, neural oscillations → thoughts.
+Engaging these faculties is a way to explore the fundamental process by which consciousness structures itself.

 Cognitive Sovereignty = Mastery Over Information Organization